Gluten Free Cereal and Gluten Free Breakfast Ideas

 You can buy organic gluten free oats and soak them overnight to release anti-nutrients such as phytic acid.

-Soak 1 cup of oats in 1 cup of room temperature water with something acidic like 2 Tbsp. of yogurt (makes 3 to 4 servings).
-This also increases the vitamin content and protein content of the oats.
+Soak 1 cup of oats in 1 cup of room temperature water with something acidic like 2 Tbsp. of yogurt (makes 2 to 3 servings).

 I prefer to soak my oats with raw yogurt for at least 24 hours to increase the digestibility of the oats.

-I lower the flame and simmer soaked oats for about 5 minutes to create my oatmeal porridge or gluten free cereal.
+After 1 minute, I lower the flame and simmer the soaked oats for about 5 minutes to create an oatmeal porridge or gluten free cereal.

-I usually turn the flame off and then cover the pot for about 10 more minutes before eating.
-It just tastes better that way and my mother would always do this when I was a child.
+Turn the flame off and cover the pot for about 10 more minutes before eating.
+My mother would always do this when I was a child.
+It just tastes better!